Time to short sell your home?

 Not sure what a short sale is?
 A short sale occurs when you owe more than what the house is worth .
 This may be attributed to many factors, but most often is a result of a rapidly declining real estate market.

-For many homeowners, a short sale is an ideal way to avoid foreclosure or bankruptcy when they can negotiate with the lender to write off the difference.
+For many homeowners, a short sale is an ideal way to avert foreclosure or bankruptcy when they can negotiate with the lender to forgive the remainder of the loan.

 To get top dollar for your distressed real estate in Bronx, Contact Go!
 Real Estate, Inc. today

 for a company with the experience and knowledge to get you to the closing table quickly.